darklightning0/RecipePleaseAi/README.md

 - **Milvus**: Used for managing large-scale vector databases and performing efficient nearest neighbor searches on recipe embeddings.
 - **Groq API**: Facilitates function-calling tools for clear input and handles AI-based question-answering and embedding customization.
 - **Google Generative AI (Gemini)**: Used for generating text embeddings and handling image inputs.

+## LLM Selection Process

+Initially, this project used Milvus for recipe retrieval, while an LLM was responsible for formatting the recipes.
+I started with Google’s Gemini API for this task, but encountered persistent issues during Retrieval-Augmented Generation (RAG) operations.
+After some research, I found out that Gemini has problem with RAG operations, so I decided to switch to OpenAI’s API.
+Although OpenAI was fast, its costs were prohibitive for a small-scale project like this.

+I then discovered the Groq API, which provided excellent performance at no cost, making it a perfect fit.
+To optimize further, I ran the entire dataset through Groq once, extracting key recipe features (calories, servings, etc.) and saved them to a CSV file.
+This approach eliminated the need to call the LLM repeatedly for these details during user searches, significantly reducing latency.

+In the final setup, OpenAI handles image input, Gemini is used for embeddings, and Groq powers function calling and the "Ask AI!" feature.
+This combination ensures speed, efficiency, and cost-effectiveness for the project.

 ## Dataset